bitjson/typescript-starter/README.md

 ## Get started

-Before you start, consider configuring or switching to an [editor with good typescript support](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support)like [vscode](https://code.visualstudio.com/).
+Before you start, consider configuring or switching to an [editor with good typescript support](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support) like [vscode](https://code.visualstudio.com/).

 To see how this starter can be used, check out the [`examples`](./examples) folder.

 ## Development zen

 This starter includes watch tasks which make development faster and more interactive.
-They're particularly helpful for TDD/BDD workflows.
+They're particularly helpful for [TDD](https://en.wikipedia.org/wiki/Test-driven_development)/[BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) workflows.

 To start working, run: